officialtinav/p5/README.md

 # p5

-**new idea**
+**new idea - bouncyballtest.html**
 - make bouncy jump all over the place
-- bad guy must avoid the bouncy ball while chasing the good guy
+- object must avoid the bouncy ball while crossing to the other side of the screen

 **multiplayergame.html - reference**